 Depending on the year your roof was constructed, the technology used to design it may vary.
 For older roofs, you might find that the ventilation system isn’t quite as effective as it is with newer roofs.
 In these cases, the roof can be redone to ensure that proper insulation is used and that there is adequate room for air to flow within the attic.

-Several roof vents can be used throughout different parts of your roof, or that can complement different kinds of roofs.
+Several roof vents can be used throughout different parts of your roof or can complement different kinds of roofs.
 A few common types regularly used on roofs include static vents, ridge vents, and gable vents.

-Other types of vents that are commonly used include soffit vents and eve vents.
+Other types of vents that are commonly used include soffit vents and eave vents.

 Insulation vs. Attic Ventilation